-Water reed has been used as a thatching material in the UK for centuries.
+Sometimes referred to as Norfolk reed; Water reed has been used as a thatching material in the UK for centuries.
 It is also the primary thatching material in Europe.
-It can sometimes be referred to as Norfolk reed.

-Water Reed may come from places such as Austria, China, France, Hungary, Poland, Romania, Turkey, or Ukraine.
-All places where there are reed beds around rivers are sources of water reed.
-Irrespective of where it comes from there is always variance in the material from length to diameter and also amount of tapering.
-All of these factors affect which bundles of material are used on the roof.
+Water reed can be grown in many climates and countries including Austria, Ukraine, and China.
+Any place where reed beds can be found around rivers is a potential source of water reed.
+Irrespective of where it comes from, there is always variance in the material from length to diameter and also the amount of tapering.
+These are the factors that affect which bundles of material are used on the roof.

-Lifespan of the roof also depends on the production of the material and its characteristics e.g. size, hardness of stem etc.
+Water Reed is often regarded as the longest-lasting material for a thatched roof, with some water reed roofs lasting up to 50 years.
+However, the Lifespan of the roof depends on the production of the material and its characteristics e.g. size, hardness of stem etc.

-Norfolk Reed is primarily produced in Norfolk for use in and around Norfolk.
-Cost of production and limitations on amount are a factor in price and availability.
-It is unfortunate that there is not enough water reed produced in this country to meet the demand.
+Norfolk Reed is primarily produced in Norfolk, for use, unsurprisingly, in and around Norfolk.
+Cost of production and limitations on how much can be sourced are factored into price and availability.
+It’s an unfortunate fact that there’s not enough water reed being produced in this country to meet the high demand.